FlameExchange/Flame.Exchange/README.md

 # Flame.Exchange

-An open source Bitcoin and crypto currency exchange
+An open source Bitcoin and crypto currency exchange.

+If you are looking to run your own exchange, please don't try without an expert.

 https://flame.exchange

 ## Dev environment setup TL;DR

 1. Get `jdk-8`
-1. Get postgres 9.3+ running on `localhost` with database name `txbits_testnet`, superuser `user` and password `password`
+1. Get postgres 9.3+ running on `localhost` with database name `testing`, superuser `user` and password `password`
 1. Run `./txbits.sh run`
 1. Log in at `http://localhost:9000` as `a@a.com` with password `qwerty123`
 1. To run unit tests, create a database named `txbits_test` and run `./txbits.sh test`